 Rethinking urban mobility, achieving the implementation of BRT and, more generally, managing transport and mobility for the cluster of municipalities is a complex task for which Greater Agadir has decided to create a Local Development Corporation (LDC).
 The creation of an urban mobility LDC, the strategic planning of mobility with the adoption of an Urban Travel Plan, and the inter-municipal nature of the approach mark out the Agadir BRT as an innovative project.
 In this respect, the Moroccan State could provide dedicated financial support.

-Due to its complexity, the preparation of the UPFI-Agadir project for its third UPFI phase of implementation requires the conduct of two technical assistance missions.
+Due to its complexity, the preparation of the UPFI-Agadir project for its third UPFI phase of implementation required the conduct of two technical assistance missions.

-The second component aims to update the Agadir BRT feasibility study to the new 15-km option, optimising its technical, economic and financial aspects.
-Conducted from May 2015 to October 2016, the update of this study will enable the validation of the initial assessment in order to launch detailed preparatory studies.
+The second component aimed to update the Agadir BRT feasibility study to the new 15-km option, optimising its technical, economic and financial aspects.
+Conducted from May 2015 to October 2016, the update of this study enabled the validation of the initial assessment in order to launch detailed preparatory studies.

-The analysis of funding and setting up of the project will then begin, corresponding to the third phase of the UPFI process.
-Financing from the AFD is envisaged, in addition to other sources of funding (Greater Agadir capital, subsidies from the Moroccan government, financial support from other international donors, and potentially traditional bank loans for the purchase of transport equipment).
+The last stage was the analysis of the funding and the setting up of the project, corresponding to the third phase of the UPFI process.
+AFD financing was granted in addition to other sources of funding (Greater Agadir’s capital, subsidies from the Moroccan government, FART: fund to support urban and interurban transport reforms and the Souss-Massa-Draa region).